amotter443/movies/README.md

 Who is this project for?
 ------------------------
 - Cinephiles with a passion for coding
-- Developers interested in multiple areas of development (API calling, sentiment analysis, classification, regression, etc.)
+- Developers interested in multiple areas of development (API calling, sentiment analysis, regression-based modeling, etc.)
 - Affinity users of other sub-communities (i.e. having a Goodreads instead of Letterboxd/IMDB/a movie logging site) who want to also derive personal analytics from their platform usage